lcrespom/Modulator/README.md

 ##ToDo
 - Functionality
+	- Keyboard trigger
 	- Control nodes
 		- ADSR (requires keyboard trigger feature)
 	- Add all possible AudioNodes available into the palette
-		- Especially support sampled audio
+		- Support sampled audio
-		- Reverb, etc.
+	- Improve slider logscale:
+		- Support parameter values < 1
 		- Split slider logscale in two with middle value in the middle of the slider, then fine-tune all module definitions (e.g. gain)
 	- Node deletion (e.g. via a delete button in parameter box)
-	- Keyboard trigger
 	- Consider supporting fan-out by connecting and disconnecting to/from multiple modules
 	- Dislay osc/fft using AnalyserNode
 	- Load/save instruments